Setting Realistic Expectations

 Coping Strategies Throughout the Dementia Care Continuum

-It’s also a good idea to start to prepare for what to expect.
-Reading up on dementia will help you understand how your loved one’s abilities will change and the emotions they’ll likely be navigating.
-In addition to research materials, there are a variety of webinars, blogs and podcasts that offer perspectives from both medical experts and family caregivers.
+It's also a good idea to start to prepare for what to expect.
+Reading up on the early signs of dementia, along with typical progression paths, will help you understand how your loved one's abilities will change and the emotions they'll likely be navigating.
+In addition to research materials, there are a variety of webinars, blogs and podcasts that offer perspectives from medical experts, other family caregivers, and organizations like the Alzheimer's Association.
+Vascular dementia, frontotemporal dementia, lewy body dementia—whatever type of dementia your loved one has, there are ways you can help them—and yourself.

-While your loved one is still in the early stages, talk about what decisions they’d like you to make in the future, which can help to lessen feelings of stress and guilt on your part down the road.
-If you don’t already have a routine set, you can plan one out to help make future care easier.
+While your loved one is still in the initial stages and just starting to exhibit early symptoms, talk about decision-making in the future, and what decisions they'd like you to make for them.
+This can help to lessen feelings of stress and guilt on your part down the road.
+If you don't already have a routine set, you can plan one out to help make future care easier.
 Begin committing to regular self-care now so you will continue to prioritize it in the future.

 Coping with Caregiving Guilt and Grief